 Applications are available from the SEIB or the website.
 No refunds are allowed for failure to submit an application.

-New employees have 60 days from their date of hire to apply for the non-tobacco user premium discount.
+Employees have 60 days from their enrollment date to apply for the non-tobacco user premium discount.
 Covered spouses

 of active employees, non-Medicare retirees and non-Medicare covered spouses of retirees have 60 days

 from their initial effective date of coverage to apply for the non-tobacco user discount.